kikuchiichio/20240318/README.md

 (3) save_mx.txt, save_my.txt, save_me.txt

-These files contains the raw data of the matrices of mx, my, and me.
+These three files contain the raw data of the matrices of mx, my, and me.

 The raw data are transformed to Python numpy arrays by the following function.